 Grant/Cooperative Agreement – An agreement with a non-profit or public entity which shares interest in the Program’s goals to provide services which benefit the interests of both parties.
 This is the only instrument where funds can be advanced prior to the work.

 Content:

-Contracts will include and will require contractors to include in all sub-contracts, the applicable provisions described in Appendix II to Part 200 of the Code of Federal Regulations.
+Contracts will include and will require contractors to include in all sub-contracts, the applicable provisions described in 2 C.F.R.
+Part 200, Appendix II.